-A fraternization policy needs to have the following components:
+A fraternization policy needs to have multiple components.
+It must:

-- It must prohibit romantic relationships between a manager and a reporting staff member.
+- Prohibit romantic relationships between a manager and a reporting staff member.

-- It should prohibit dating relationships between employees who are separated by two levels in the chain of command regardless of the reporting relationship or department.
+- Prohibit dating relationships between employees who are separated by two levels in the chain of command, regardless of the reporting relationship or department.

-- It must define the romantic and friendship behavior that is acceptable and what is not acceptable.
+- Define the romantic and friendship behavior that is acceptable and what is not acceptable.

-- The policy must state the potential consequences of breaking the policy.
+- State the potential consequences of breaking the policy.

-- It must provide courses of action that leave an employee with opportunities to understand and follow the policy.
+- Provide courses of action that leave an employee with opportunities to understand and follow the policy.

 Sample Dating or Fraternization Policy